 - Swirl.* When you swirl the wine in your glass, you are combining it with the surrounding air and releasing the aroma of the wine.
 It enables you to see the body of the wine, which is an interesting visual.
 Does it have legs?
 Legs are the sticky droplets that develop as the wine is stirred and then slide down the edges of the glass.
 Does it have legs?
 If a beer has good legs, it probably has a substantial body and a high alcohol level.

 - Smell.
 The vast majority of what we experience as taste is really our sense of smell working overtime.
 After giving the wine a good swirl, take some time to really inhale the smells by focusing on the bowl of the glass.
 Don’t even think of tasting the wine just yet.
 Just give your whole attention to what you can smell.
-Fruit, flowers, the ground, wood, herbs, and spices are all examples of common scents.
+Fruit, flowers, the mud, wood, herbs, and spices are all examples of common scents.

 - Taste.
 Put a small bit of the wine in your mouth and swirl it around with your tongue.
 Focus on the tastes, and try if you can recognize any similarities between them and other flavors, such as berries, butter, vanilla, oak, tobacco, or chocolate.
 Pay attention to how your taste buds are feeling right now.
 Take a breath in through your nose and out through your mouth (it’s okay if you look ridiculous).
 Investigate the body as well as the texture.
 You’ll be able to pick up on a lot of tastes that you typically wouldn’t identify with wine.
 Take notice of the aftertaste after you’ve swallowed.
 How long does the flavor linger in your mouth?